Contents

 Such awards will be offered for the relevant multi-year period to ensure stability and continuity of awarded activities and we anticipate cashflowing each award in equal annual amounts.

-The BFI National Lottery Funding Plan 2023-2026 has been developed based on full use of predicted income from National Lottery ticket sales due to BFI.
+The BFI National Lottery Funding Plan 2023 to 2026 has been developed based on full use of predicted income from National Lottery ticket sales due to BFI.
 In the event that receipts to BFI are lower than predicted we may have to make a pro-rated reduction across all funding plan programmes.
 The amount of funding that we can make available for the later year(s) may therefore be impacted by the ongoing availability of National Lottery funds at predicted levels.
 If we have to reduce funding for any year we will ensure that we provide sufficient notice and work with you to modify plans accordingly.